swampcamel/motw-companion/README.md

 #### Character Tracker - MVP met

-Add and remove new characters, track hp, luck and xp.
+Add and remove new characters, track hp, luck, xp and level.
 Figures are updated in real time to Firebase, so multiple users can view changes as they occur.

 ##### Future Developments